 The mission of the Annapolis Symphony Orchestra is to produce, present and promote memorable symphonic music that increases awareness, enjoyment, and appreciation of music for all ages throughout the region.

-The Annapolis Symphony Orchestra is now in its 57th year as the leading performing arts organization in Maryland’s capital city.
+The Annapolis Symphony Orchestra is now entering its 58th year as the leading performing arts organization in Maryland’s capital city.
 Featuring 70 professional union musicians who perform for audiences of all ages, the mission of the Symphony is to produce, present and promote memorable symphonic music that increases the awareness, enjoyment, and appreciation of music for all ages throughout the region.

 An anchor among Annapolis arts and culture organizations for nearly 60 years, the Symphony provides memorable cultural experiences to residents of the region.
 The Symphony contributes to a vibrant cultural community and generates economic impact for the region.